ryanmwakio/markdown_engine/README.md

 ```

 Navigate into the project folder<br>
-For the next step make sure you have node installed
+For the next step make sure you have node installed [installing node](https://nodejs.org/en/download/ "instructions on installing node into your computer")

 ```bash
 npm install